Sidharth-NK/E-Nose-Embedded-ML/README.md

-# 🧠 Artificial Nose – Smell Classification using Machine Learning
+# 🧠 E-Nose: An Embedded Artificial Nose for Real-Time Odor Classification

 The **Artificial Nose** is a machine learning-based embedded system designed to classify various smells such as coffee, tea, vinegar, and perfume.
 It mimics the human olfactory system using a **multi-channel gas sensor**, **temperature and humidity sensor**, and ML models to identify smells in real-time.
 <p align="center">